Gas and Bloating

 According to the American Dietetic Association – on average, a person produces 0.5 to 2.5 liters of gas per day.
-Gas in the intestinal tract comes from either one of two sources; swallowed air or is the byproduct from bacteria in the intestines.
-If gas is trapped within the intestines or food is not digested properly, it can cause bloating which is a feeling of swelling or fullness in the abdomen.
+Gas in the intestinal tract comes from either one of two sources – swallowed air or is the byproduct from bacteria in the intestines.
+If gas is trapped within the intestines or food is not digested properly, it can cause a bloated stomach which is a feeling of swelling or fullness in the abdomen.

-What Are The Causes of Gas and Bloating Pain?
+What are the Causes of Gas and a Bloated Stomach?

 - Swallowing/ Gulping Air